Wadlow Wind Farm Community Fund

 An annual payment is to made by the owner of the wind farm for the lifetime of the wind farm into The Wadlow Wind Farm Community Fund.

 Applications for funding are invited by constituted groups (not individuals) delivering charitable projects that are for the benefit of those living within a 5 km radius of the Wadlow Wind Farm Site.
-(The site is centred on E558337, N253509; OS Grid Ref TL 583 535).
-Map
+(The site is centred on E558337, N253509; OS Grid Ref TL 583 535 - in the centre of the below map).

 Organisations must be 'grant ready' - click here for checklist